Menu

 The mesothelioma paracentesis procedure is a minimally invasive surgery.
 The minor surgical procedure is often done on an outpatient basis.
 Doctors may repeat the procedure as needed to manage patient symptoms.

-The goal of all paracentesis procedures is to remove excess fluid from the abdomen.
+The goal of a paracentesis procedure is to remove excess fluid from the abdomen.
 Doctors perform the procedure as a palliative mesothelioma treatment.
 The goal of palliative treatments is to lessen symptoms and improve quality of life.
 When performed for symptom relief, doctors typically attempt to remove all the excess fluid.
 Patients undergoing the procedure for other reasons, such as diagnostic purposes, may have less fluid removed.

 Steps of the Paracentesis Procedure